 - Gain with whole grains: …as well as fruits, and vegetables.
 All three of these types of foods contain plenty of Vitamin A, Vitamin C and Vitamin E that keep your body and throat healthy.

 - Keep it down, no hoarse-ing around: Avoid yelling or straining your voice in loud places.
 You should also whisper as little as possible, because that can also strain your voice.
 If your voice becomes hoarse, try to speak as little as possible.
-For tips on how to get your voice back if this occurs, you can check out "Help!
-I lost my voice" in the Go Ask Alice! archives.
+For tips on how to get your voice back if this occurs, you can check out I lost my voice — Now what? in the Go Ask Alice! archives.

 - Use your hands, not your neck: Avoid cradling the phone between your neck and shoulder when talking.
 Holding the phone like this for an extended period of time can cause tension in the neck, which then has an effect on your vocal chords and throat.

 - Movin' on up (and down): Start every practice with warm-up scales that gradually move your voice up and down.
-You can try some of these exercises recommended by the Vocal Health Protocol from the University of Michigan Health System.
 It's also a good idea to exercise your body regularly, which can improve your posture and breathing, as well as tone your muscles and increase your stamina.

 The National Institute on Deafness and Other Communication Disorders website provides even more tips on how to take care of your voice.
 It also has a list of signs and symptoms that may indicate it's time to see a health care provider to make sure you're singing your best.